 Please plan to attend all 8 sessions (1/month).
 Workshops are held the SECOND Tuesdays: March 10, April 14 & May 12.
 The group is held 1:30 pm –3:00 pm.

 The Richard Sugden Library has reduced price passes to the Ecotarium, Old SturbridgeVillage, Massachusetts State Parks (free), Tower Hill Botanic Garden, and the USS Constitution Museum (free).

 Borrow a Hot Spot (Free WiFi device)

-Each may be reserved at the Main Desk.
-You must be age 18+ with a C/WMARS library card in good standing may borrow the telescope or Kill-A-Watt Meter.
-Once you have been notified that the Telescope or Kill-A-Watt Meter is available.
+May be reserved at the Main Desk.
+You must be age 18+ with a C/WMARS library card in good standing may borrow the Kill-A-Watt Meter.
+Once you have been notified that the Kill-A-Watt Meter is available.
 You will have 3 business days to check it out, or it will go to the next person on the list.

 Drivers Permit and License Tests